ivanmu-1/Python-Portfolio/README.md

 ### NHC Healthcare Analysis

 **Description:**
 An exploratory data analysis project using Pandas, Matplotlib, and Seaborn to uncover trends and insights from healthcare data.
-The project includes interactive plots and practical exercises in data wrangling, analysis, visualization, and forecasting, all aimed at deriving insights from healthcare datasets.
+The project includes interactive plots and practical exercises in data wrangling, analysis, visualization, and forecasting, aimed at deriving insights from healthcare datasets.

 [View the NHC Healthcare Analysis Project](https://github.com/ivanmu-1/Python-Portfolio/tree/main/NHC%20Healthcare%20Analysis)